-Lori recently retired in 8/2019 as the Patient Experience Manager and Spiritual Care Chaplain (Mammoth Hospital where she was employed for 21 years) specializing in spiritual care-giving and grief recovery, which included facilitating the hospital’s Cancer Support and Grief Support groups; and lead Crisis Intervention Specialist.
-She created the Spiritual Care (2013) and End-of-Life programs serving as the lead Spiritual Care Chaplain.
-Lori’s tenure with Mammoth Hospital includes serving in additional roles such as Spokesperson and Community Relations Director; Leadership Development Institute Chair overseeing the hospital’s leadership training; instructor and coach for the Emerging Leader Program teaching the foundational leadership classes; and coordinator and emcee for the popular TV reality show and fund-raising gala Dancing with the Docs.
+Currently Lori volunteers for hospice in her local community facilitating support groups and providing respite to patients and their families.
+She recently retired in 8/2019 as the Patient Experience Manager and Spiritual Care Chaplain, Mammoth Hospital, specializing in spiritual care-giving and grief recovery, which included facilitating the hospital’s Cancer Support and Grief Support groups; and lead Crisis Intervention Specialist.
+She created the Spiritual Care and End-of-Life programs serving as the lead Spiritual Care Chaplain.
+Lori’s tenure with Mammoth Hospital of 21 years includes serving in additional roles such as Spokesperson and Community Relations Director (overseeing the departments of Public Relations, Interpreter Services, Customer Service, Volunteer Services, Fund Development); Leadership Development Institute Chair overseeing the hospital’s leadership training; instructor and coach for the Emerging Leader Program teaching the foundational leadership classes; facilitating the Parents of Autism Support Group and coordinator and emcee for the popular TV reality show and fund-raising gala Dancing with the Docs.

 Public Presentations / Workshops